 (Only works available online to be read are noted here.)

-The basic argument is developed largely in his Summa Theologica (pt.
+The basic argument is developed in his Summa Theologica (pt.
 1, qu.
 2, art.
 3), but also in the Summa Contra Gentiles (bk.
 1, ch.
-13).
+13, par.
+33).
 Elsewhere in the Summa Theologica is the argument that the world could have existed forever, although it did not in fact and would still have been created by God even if it had (pt.
 1, qu.
 46, art.
 2).
 His underlying analysis of what it is to be actual pops up in many places, but the first natural and obvious place to look is in the treatise On Being and Essence.
 (Chapters 4 and 5 of this treatise are especially relevant to the present topics, although they are even more relevant to the Third Way.)

 et al.: Readings for Philosophers and Catholics